Crunch-io/catii/README.md

 ```

 However, that has to form the interaction of the dimensions twice.
 If our educ
-and party variables have millions of rows, or are very dense, or have
+and party variables have millions of rows, or are very dense, or have hundreds
-hundreds of categories, or additional axes, or if we cross additional variables,
+of categories, or additional axes, or if we cross additional variables, this
-this step can quickly multiply in execution time.
+step can quickly multiply in execution time.
 You can save time by using
 ccube.calculate instead and pass a list of ffuncs:

 ```#python
 >>> from catii import ffuncs
 >>> c = ccube([educ, party])
->>> c.calculate([ffuncs.ffunc_mean(arr), ffuncs.ffunc_count()])
+>>> means, counts = c.calculate([ffuncs.ffunc_mean(arr), ffuncs.ffunc_count()])
 ```

 This iterates over our educ and party dimensions once, and passes